Book Review – KITCHEN by Banana Yoshimoto

 BOOK REVIEW

-The story collection Kitchen by Banana Yoshimoto contains 3 titles but the second, Kitchen 2, is quite predictably a continuation of the first title, Kitchen 1.
-For that reason I think a novella titled Kitchen with a bonus short story called Moonlight Shadow is a better description of what is offered in this literary parcel.
+The story collection Kitchen by Banana Yoshimoto contains 3 titles.
+The second title, Kitchen 2, is quite predictably a continuation of the first, Kitchen 1.
+So I think a novella titled Kitchen with a bonus short story called Moonlight Shadow is a better description of this literary parcel.

-Whether or not this variability in prose quality can be attributed to Yoshimoto or her English translator Megan Backus is difficult to determine.
-For if responsible for some of its flaws, Megan Backus is surely equally responsible for many wonderful passages such as this…
+Whether the variable prose quality should be attributed to Yoshimoto or her English translator Megan Backus was difficult to determine.
+For if responsible for some of its flaws, Megan Backus is surely equally responsible for many of its wonderful passages.
+Examples include:

 Truly great people emit a light that warms the hearts of those around them.
 When that light has been put out, a heavy shadow of despair descends.